SimulatedGREG/electron-vue/docs/project_structure.md

 As mentioned above, we need to make sure our native npm modules are built against electron.
 To do that, we can use [electron/electron-rebuild](https://github.com/electron/electron-rebuild).

+## On the subject of the `main` process
+During development you may notice `app/src/main/entry.js`.
+This file is specially for development and enables the use of ES6+ features for the `main` process.
+This file should not have to be modified.

+Upon building, webpack will step in and create a bundle with `app/src/main/index.js` as its entry file with the same `babel` settings.

 ## File tree

 #### During development